 Analysis and Investigation: The SIC obtained from the reporting bank the identification document used to open the accounts, along with account statements which reflected frequent cash deposits and check withdrawals totaling hundreds of thousands of dollars.
 The obtained ID was then circulated to all banks, financial institutions, and money remittance companies operating in Lebanon in order to identify transactions and other accounts opened with the said ID.
 Several other banks reported having accounts for the suspect and the analysis performed on the accounts’ statements reflected a similar pattern of cash deposits followed by check withdrawals.
 The information obtained from law enforcement authorities confirmed that the customer’s ID was forged.

-Subsequent Measures: With the information at hand, the SIC decided to lift banking secrecy and freeze all identified bank accounts.
-Findings were forwarded to the General Prosecutor.
+Subsequent Measures: With the findings at hand, the SIC decided to lift banking secrecy, freeze the identified bank accounts and forward the investigation findings to the General Prosecutor for further investigation.